 - Cover all the strips in sesame seeds.

-- Twist some of the strips into round shapes and pinch the ends together to make rings.
+- Twist the strips into round shapes and pinch the ends together to make rings.
 Why should koulouria have a round shape?
 Look at the picture below:

 - Koulouria should be crunchy on the outside and soft on the inside.
 Serve them warm.
 They taste best if consumed the same day they are made.
-Now , unless you are feeding a crowd, you won't be able to eat them all in one day.
+Unless you are feeding a crowd, you won't be able to eat them all in one day.
 Store them in an airtight container and enjoy them during the week.
-They tend to get really crunchy if they are left over, but believe me, they still taste great and can be enjoyed as bread sticks.
+They tend to get really crunchy-hard if they are left over, but believe me, they still taste great and can be enjoyed as breadsticks.